 The Dragoman overland truck is what we called home, except we didn’t sleep on it overnight.
 Instead, we went wild camping and every night, checking into a hotel once when the rains were too much to settle a tent comfortably.

-The outside of the truck has lots of compartments – storage for luggage and tents as well as a clean water supply, mealtime equipment and food supplies.
-It’s a travelling transformer and everyone has to lend a hand setting up and packing down for breakfast, lunch and dinner.
+The truck’s exterior has lots of compartments – storage for luggage and tents and a clean water supply, mealtime equipment and food supplies.
+It’s a travelling transformer, and everyone has to lend a hand setting up and packing down for breakfast, lunch and dinner.

-If you have no sense of camaraderie or hate getting dirty then this isn’t the kind of adventure trip for you.
-Personally, I embraced it and loved every minute of ‘roughing it’.
+If you have no sense of camaraderie or hate getting dirty, then this isn’t the kind of adventure trip for you.
+I embraced it and loved every minute of ‘roughing it’.

-23 seats, a fridge, a safe, a bookshelf, big speakers and a place to recharge equipment, this is where we spend hours at a time, or what could end up being an entire day, traversing the landscape.
-All the while we filled it with our belongings like a messy bedroom and made it cosy.
+Twenty-three seats, a fridge, a safe, a bookshelf, prominent speakers and a place to recharge equipment, this is where we spend hours at a time, or what could end up being an entire day, traversing the landscape.
+We filled it with our belongings like a messy bedroom and made it cosy.

 Along the Way

-The two drivers are the mechanics, the navigators and the troubleshooters all rolled into one.
-Everything about the truck from where it goes and how it gets there hangs on their decision making.
-Alongside our Mongolian guide who knew the land better than anyone else and could speak the language when we needed to call upon locals for help.
+The two drivers are the mechanics, the navigators and the troubleshooters.
+Everything about the truck, from where it goes and how it gets there, hangs on their decision making, alongside our Mongolian guide who knew the land better than anyone else and could speak the language when we needed to call upon locals for help.

-Along the drivers would jump out to check the road, walking far ahead to determine the best track to take or to check waterlogged areas (often by getting in the water) to limit the chances of the truck getting bogged.
-We often stopped to help locals whose cars were stuck, knowing that one day the karma will need to be returned.
-Which it did.
+Although the drivers would jump out to check the road, walking far ahead to determine the best track to take or check waterlogged areas (often by getting in the water) to limit the truck’s chances of getting bogged.
+We often stopped to help locals whose cars were stuck, knowing that karma would need to be returned one day.

-“Ok guys, you have to get off, it’s not looking good.”
-This phrase, accompanied by the low hum and strain of the engine as it finally gave up, became a regular occurrence during the three weeks I spent in Mongolia.
+“Ok, guys, you have to get off.
+It’s not looking good.”
+This phrase, accompanied by the engine’s low hum and strain as it finally gave up, became a regular occurrence during the three weeks I spent in Mongolia.
 Getting dirty in Mongolia is a given, but I never thought on my travels that I would push a truck out of thick, stodgy mud, build a road complete with a dam or wade knee-deep through a river to get to the other side.
-Bruce Parry, Simon Reeve and Michael Palin, eat your heart out!

-In Mongolia, aside from the small handful of roads available, you will take the path less travelled; one that hasn’t been used for days or worn in by other vehicles for an easy pass.
-You could call it bad luck or you could call it a reality but travel comes with its challenges and getting stuck in Mongolia is by far the most common.
-While I wasn’t expecting huge bogging incidents on this trip, I came to embrace them when they did happen.
-After all, the locals have to face these situations regularly and so it simply became a part of what Mongolia is and what it means to cross her lands.
+In Mongolia, aside from the small handful of roads available, you will take the path less travelled, one that hasn’t been used for days or worn in by other vehicles for an easy pass.
+You could call it bad luck, or you could call it a reality, but travel comes with its challenges and getting stuck in Mongolia is by far the most common.
+While I wasn’t expecting substantial bogging incidents on this trip, I began to embrace them when they did happen.
+After all, the locals have to face these situations regularly.
+It became a part of what Mongolia is and what it means to cross her lands.

 The drivers of the truck were responsible for assessing each situation when it arose.
 They were the first to get dirty, walk through the water and determine the outcome.
-At times it put you on edge wondering how long you would be stuck somewhere with no one passing by for hours, at other times it simply meant us having to walk a short distance in order to lighten the truck.
+At times it put you on edge, wondering how long you would be stuck somewhere with no one passing by for hours.
+At other times it merely meant us having to walk a short distance to lighten the truck.

 Building a Road in Mongolia

-It had been raining on and off for a few days, mainly in the evenings and not for too long and we were bumping along the dirt tracks just fine.
-But when the truck stopped and we saw that two pools of water had filled two road tracks, we knew a bogging incident was imminent.
+It had been raining on and off for a few days, mainly in short spurts in the evenings, and we were bumping along the wet dirt tracks just fine.
+When the truck stopped, and we saw that two pools of water had filled two road tracks, we knew a bogging incident was imminent.
 The drivers walked, pondered and walked through the water.
 Could we drive through it without getting stuck?

-Cue the mad dash to empty our camping gear in order to find our plastic washing-up bowls and any other form of a plastic container to begin the removal process.
-The ladies rolled up their shorts to squat right in there and start scooping out the water, the men began digging to create more of a road and everyone built a dam by hand on each side of the tyre track grooves so that the emptied water wouldn’t flow back in.
+Cue the mad dash to empty our camping gear to find our plastic washing-up bowls and any other form of a plastic container to begin the removal process.
+The ladies rolled up their shorts to get right in there and scoop out the water as the men started digging to create a road.
+Everyone built a dam by hand on each side of the tyre track grooves so that the emptied water wouldn’t flow back in.

-It was hard work but we became a team, a great team.
+It was hard work, but we became a team, a great team.
 The sun was shining that day which meant we only had to wait a couple of hours while the heat dried out our creation.
-We ate, we played, we sang and we marvelled at what resourceful people we were.
-It was a scary moment when Archie made his move to cross our road (our beautifully crafted road that could be crushed in seconds and have to be rebuilt) but he made it in one successful run and our road was left to the land and in nature’s control.
+We ate, we played, we sang, and we marvelled at what resourceful people we were.
+It was a scary moment when Archie made his move to cross our road (our beautifully crafted highway that could be crushed in seconds and need rebuilding), but he made it in one unbeaten run, and our handmade route was left to the land and in nature’s control.

 Getting Stuck in the Mud

-Grassy, muddy areas are hit and miss – you can never tell exactly how hard the ground is beneath it.
-After sporadic rain, the ground had certainly softened and even though there were times when the truck had to work a little harder, it made it through.
+Happening upon grassy, muddy areas is sporadic.
+You can never tell exactly how hard the ground is beneath it.
+After bouts of rain, the ground softens, and even though there were times when the truck had to work a little harder, it made it through.

-Our Mongolian guide walked to the nearest ger to get help and the locals later returned on a motorbike to check out the situation.
-In fact, the whole family came out – we regularly became a source of fascination or amusement en route through the country.
-However, they kindly decided to use their huge tractor to help pull the truck out of the mud – a big, industrial tractor… that too got stuck.
+Our Mongolian guide walked to the nearest ger to get help, and the locals later returned on a motorbike to check out the situation.
+The whole family came out – we regularly became a source of fascination or amusement en route through the country.
+However, they kindly decided to use their big, industrial tractor to help pull the truck out of the mud – that too got stuck.

-With two vehicles out of action and night starting to fall, we decided to set up camp on a drier patch of land nearby and the drivers worked relentlessly with the locals throughout the evening.
-We got bogged around 5 pm and the truck wasn’t released until after midnight.
-It was a day wasted but yet another example of how unpredictable travelling in an untouched land can be.
+With two vehicles out of action and night starting to fall, we decided to set up camp on a drier patch of land nearby, and the drivers worked relentlessly with the locals throughout the evening.
+We got bogged at 5 pm, and it took until midnight for the truck to be pulled from sludge.
+It was a day wasted, but another example of how unpredictable travelling here can be.

 The Unexpected River Crossing

-When the truck stops dead at a deep area of water you know the situation isn’t going to be resolved quickly.
+When the truck stops dead at a deep area of water, you know the situation isn’t going to be resolved quickly.
 Can a truck this size pass through a river without sinking or getting stuck?
-Although we enjoyed paddling in the cool water, we didn’t know whether we could have to completely re-route to get around it and thus lose more time.
+Although we enjoyed paddling in the freshwater, we didn’t know whether we could have to completely re-route to get around it and lose more time.

-The conclusion was that there was a distinct lack of knowledge amongst everyone about alternative roads around the river and that somehow we would have to find a way to get through it.
+The conclusion was that there was a distinct lack of knowledge about alternative roads around the river, and somehow we would have to find a way to get through it.
 With a small truck already stuck right in the middle, it was a scary prospect.

-The drivers identified the most shallow and hard ground area in the water to pass but unfortunately, we couldn’t be on the truck.
+The drivers identified the most shallow and hard ground area in the water to pass, although we couldn’t be on the truck, unfortunately.
 You can imagine the chaos – a group of locals trying to rescue their vehicle and 20 non-locals trying to navigate through the water, knee-deep and screeching, scared of falling in.

-My heart skipped a beat watching our truck splash through the water and wondering whether it would stop dead in its tracks and slowly swim in a sea of mud taking all our belongings with it.
-But Archie made it and this time, he got the biggest cheer.
-And the biggest sigh of relief.
+My heart skipped a beat watching our truck splash through the water and wondering whether it would stop dead in its tracks and slowly swim in a sea of mud, taking all our belongings with it.
+But Archie made it, and this time, he got the biggest cheer.
+And a giant sigh of relief.